dirtman/ibapi/doc/fixedaddress:get.md

 # NAME

-ibapi alias add - create Infoblox Alias records
+ibapi fixedaddress get - get Infoblox fixedaddress records

 # USAGE

-- ibapi alias add &lt;options/args>
+- ibapi fixedaddress get &lt;options/args>

 # DESCRIPTION

-The add command is used to create Infoblox Alias records.
+The get command is used to read/fetch Infoblox fixedaddress records.

+By default, the IP address and MAC address of each fetched record is shown.
+The --verbose option can be specified to print out the raw response from the API.

-To create a single Alias record, a single hostname and target can be provided as command line arguments.
-Alternatively, a list of records to add can be specified in a file (see --filename).
+To fetch a single fixedaddress record, a single IPv4 address and/or MAC address may be provided as command line arguments.
+Alternatively, a list of records to fetch can be specified in a file (see --filename).

 # OPTIONS